Localizable invariants of combinatorial manifolds and Euler characteristic: Introduction

-\begin{cor} There are no local formulae for rational Pontryagin numbers of closed combinatorial $4m$-manifolds that depend only on the quantity of simplices in a link. .2cm \end{cor}
+\begin{thm} Any simple localizable PL-invariant of combinatorial manifolds is equal to some constant times Euler characteristic. \end{thm}

-\begin{rem} In the category of all compact combinatorial manifolds (with or without boundary), it is shown in~\cite{Levitt92} that: a localizable invariant of compact combinatorial manifolds must be proportional to Euler characteristic.
-However, in the category of closed combinatorial manifolds, this statement is wrong because the rational Pontryagin numbers are localizable too. \end{rem} .2cm
+\begin{rem} It was shown in~\cite{YuLi10} that if a PL-invariant $\Psi$ of closed combinatorial manifolds depends only on the $\mathbf{f}$-vector of the manifold, then $\Psi$ must depend on the Euler characteristic.
+But our Theorem~\ref{thm:main} here does not follow from that result.
+In fact, even if we assume that two $n$-dimensional combinatorial manifolds $(M^n_1,\xi_1)$ and $(M^n_2,\xi_2)$ have the same Euler characteristic and $\mathbf{f}$-vector, we can not guarantee that there exists a one-to-one correspondence between the set of links of their vertices so that the correspondent links in $(M^n_1,\xi_1)$ and $(M^n_2,\xi_2)$ have the same $\mathbf{f}$-vectors. \end{rem}

 The paper is organized as following.
-In Section~\ref{Sec2}, we discuss some combinatorial properties of bistellar moves which are useful in this paper.
-In Section~\ref{Sec3}, we define a type of $PL$ $n$-disks in each dimension $n\geq 2$ (called gadget cells), which help us to understand how a local formula changes its values under all bistellar moves.
-In Section~\ref{Sec4}, we give a proof of Theorem~\ref{thm:main}.
-In Section~\ref{Sec5}, we do some simple calculations to verify Theorem~\eqref{thm:main} in dimension $4$. .2cm
+In section~\ref{Sec2}, we recall some basic concepts in combinatorial topology and discuss some properties of bistellar moves.
+In section~\ref{Sec3}, we study how a simple local formula of a PL-invariant changes under different type of bistellar moves.
+Then in section~\ref{Sec4}, we give a proof of Theorem~\ref{thm:main}.
+In section~\ref{Sec5}, we do some easy calculations to verify Theorem~\ref{thm:main} in dimension $4$. .2cm